Improved DDIM Sampling with Moment Matching Gaussian Mixtures: Appendix

 \subsection{Ablations}

 In this section, we perform an ablative study on the number of mixture components and offset scaling factor $s$ of the GMM parameters using the unconditional model trained on the CelebAHQ dataset as described in Section~\ref{sec:experiments}.
-We use the GMM-ORTHO-VUB sampler and fix the mixture weights of the components to be uniform in all these experiments.
+We conduct ablations for all three DDIM-GMM variants: RAND, ORTHO, and ORTHO-VUB, and fix the mixture weights of the components to be uniform in all experiments.